2009 Stanley Cup playoffs: (3) Vancouver Canucks vs. (6) St. Louis Blues

 The Vancouver Canucks entered the playoffs as the third overall seed in the Western Conference, having clinched the Northwest Division title with 100 points.
 The St. Louis Blues qualified for the playoffs for the first time since 2004, clinching the sixth seed with 92 points and winning the head-to-head tiebreaker over the Columbus Blue Jackets.
 This was the third meeting in the playoffs for these two teams, the Canucks winning both previous series.
 They last met in the 2003 Western Conference quarterfinals, with the Canucks winning in seven games.

 Vancouver swept St. Louis in four games, their first sweep of a best-of-seven series in franchise history, to move on to the second round.
 The Canucks held off the Blues in game one, winning 2–1 by gaining goals from Daniel Sedin and Sami Salo and killing off a long Blues five-on-three power play midway through the first period.
 Vancouver then shut out St. Louis in game two, 3–0, with goaltender Roberto Luongo stopping all 30 Blues shots and Mats Sundin providing the game-winning goal.
 The Blues were hoping to gain momentum when the series shifted to St. Louis for game three, but Vancouver held on to a 3–2 win, scoring three power play goals, with Mattias Ohlund, Sedin, and Steve Bernier providing the man-advantage tallies.
 In game four, Brad Boyes and David Perron helped St. Louis to tie the game after falling behind early.
-However, Alexandre Burrows scored with 18.9 seconds left in the first overtime period to give the Canucks a 3–2 victory and the four-game sweep.
+However, Alex Burrows scored with 18.9 seconds left in the first overtime period to give the Canucks a 3–2 victory and the four-game sweep.